-The paper is organised as follows.
-In Sec.\ \ref{sec:model}, we introduce a family of Hamiltonian that we deal with and include a brief summary of the diagonalization procedure to make the paper self-contained.
+The paper is organized as follows.
+In Sec.\ \ref{sec:model} we introduce a family of Hamiltonian that we deal with and include a summary of the diagonalization procedure to make the paper self-contained.
 The critical points are discussed in Sec.\ \ref{sec:critical}.
-The subsequent section (Sec.\ \ref{sec:correlation}) includes a short summary of the evaluation process for correlations which are required to compute entanglement.
-In Sec. \ref{sec:gs_ent}, we manifest scenarios where a finite range of interactions are enough to produce the pattern of two-qubit entanglement in the fully connected LR models.
-Sec.\ \ref{sec:ent_phase} reports the change in the behavior of entanglement depending on the phases.
-In Sec.\ \ref{sec:monogamy}, we investigate the monogamy score of entanglement in these systems and argue that the trends of monogamy can also indicate whether few interactions can mimic entanglement patterns of the LR models or not.
-Finally, we conclude in Sec.\ \ref{sec:conclu}.
+Section\ \ref{sec:correlation} includes a short summary of the evaluation process for correlations that are required to compute entanglement.
+In Sec. \ref{sec:gs_ent} we manifest scenarios where a finite range of interactions is enough to produce the pattern of two-qubit entanglement in the fully connected LR models.
+Section \ref{sec:ent_phase} reports the change in the behavior of entanglement depending on the phases.
+In Sec.\ \ref{sec:monogamy} we investigate the monogamy score of entanglement in these systems and argue that the trends of monogamy can also indicate whether a few interactions can mimic entanglement patterns of the LR models.
+We summarize in Sec.\ \ref{sec:conclu}.